keitharm/vi-old/README.md

 ##Set up

+Make sure you have Node, NPM, and CocoaPods installed globally.
+Install CocoaPods using `$ sudo gem install cocoapods`.
+The docs [CocoaPods setup](http://guides.cocoapods.org/using/getting-started.html)

 After forking and cloning the repo run the following commands:

 - In the root directory run: `$ npm install`